#BalanceforBetter in women's sport for 2019

 It's time to place a lot more value on women's sporting contributions and participation.
 And it's time to celebrate the people, teams, communities and media who actively choose to support, cover and feature women's sport.

 In 2018 it was time to #PressforProgress and work together to truly speed up gender parity for women's sport - across all teams, across all countries.

 But more balance is still needed in 2019

 The media can play an active role in promoting women's equality in sport by increasing coverage of women's accomplishments and successes - so as to help that forge forward women's equality in sport.

 Celebrate those journalists, broadcasters and media outlets that go out of their way to cover and champion women in sport.
 Openly acknowledge the sponsors around the world who show their commitment to supporting and driving forward women's sport.

 South Africa Women's Rugby Team players Chané Stadler and Megan Comley know women's equality in sport is key.

-Around the world sporting teams and their clubs are taking to social media to promote their International Women's Day activity and showcase how they play their part as they #PressforProgress.
+Around the world sporting teams and their clubs took to social media in 2018 to promote their International Women's Day activity and to showcase how they played their part as they made a #PressforProgress.

 Each day this week until @womensday we we will be sharing empowering images of our team as we continue to #PressForProgress and maintain #genderparity